Chiko Roll

 The Chiko Roll is an Australian savoury snack invented by Frank McEncroe, inspired by the Chinese spring roll and first sold in 1951 as the "Chicken Roll" despite not actually containing chicken.
 The snack was designed to be easily eaten on the move without a plate or cutlery.
 Since 1995, Chiko Rolls have been made by Simplot Australia.

-A Chiko Roll's filling is primarily cabbage and barley, as well as carrot, green beans, beef, beef tallow, wheat cereal, celery and onion.
+A Chiko Roll's filling is primarily cabbage and barley, as well as carrot, green beans, beef, beef tallow, wheat cereal, celery, and onion.
 The filling is partially pulped and enclosed in a thick egg and flour pastry tube, designed to survive handling at football matches.
 The roll is typically deep-fried in vegetable oil.
+Between 2017 and 2022, Simplot Australia sold a food-supply vegetarian Chiko Roll containing no beef or beef tallow; however, the product was discontinued in early 2023.

 At the peak of its popularity in the 1960s and 1970s, 40 million Chiko Rolls were sold annually in Australia.
 The product has been described as an Australian cultural icon.

-Other products currently available under the Chiko brand include Corn Jacks, Hawaiian and Supreme pizza subs, Spudsters, onion rings, fish cakes and vegetable nuggets.
+Other products currently available under the Chiko brand include Corn Jacks, Hawaiian and Supreme pizza subs, Spudsters, onion rings, fish cakes, and vegetable nuggets.

 History

 Development

 The Chiko Roll was developed by Frank McEncroe, a boilermaker from Bendigo, Victoria, who turned to catering at football matches and other outdoor events.
 In 1950, McEncroe saw a competitor selling Chinese chop suey rolls outside the Richmond Cricket Ground and decided to add a similar product to his own line.
-McEncroe felt that the Chinese rolls were too flimsy to be easily handled in an informal outdoor setting and hit upon the idea of a much larger and more robust roll that would provide a quick meal that was both reasonably substantial and easily handled.
+McEncroe felt that the Chinese rolls were too flimsy to be easily handled in an informal outdoor setting and hit upon the idea of a much larger and more robust roll that would provide a quick meal, that was both reasonably substantial and easily handled.
 The result was the Chiko Roll, which debuted at the Wagga Wagga Agriculture Show in 1951.

 Popularity

 In the 1960s, McEncroe moved to Melbourne with his family where he began to manufacture the rolls with the use of an adapted sausage machine.
 As the product became more popular, McEncroe moved his production to a larger factory in the suburb of Essendon.
 He later merged his business with a local company called Floyd's Iceworks to form Frozen Food Industries Pty Ltd. The new company went public in 1963.

-By 1965, many Australian takeaway restaurants, especially fish and chip shops, carried Chiko Rolls, with the marketing slogan "Grab a Chiko" signifying the ease with which shop owners could take a Chiko Roll from the freezer and put it into a fryer, and slide it into its own trademarked bag.
+By 1965, many Australian takeaway restaurants, especially fish and chip shops, carried Chiko Rolls.

+The marketing slogan "Grab a Chiko" signified the ease with which shop owners could take a Chiko Roll from the freezer and put it into a fryer, and slide it into its own trademarked bag.
 At the height of their popularity in the 1970s, 40 million Chiko Rolls were being sold Australia-wide each year and more than one million were exported to Japan.